c3lang/c3docs-old/docs/allfeatures.md

 11. Using `inline` on a distinct type allows it to be implicitly converted *to* its base type (but not vice versa).
 12. Types may add operator overloading to support `foreach` and subscript operations.
 13. Generic types through generic modules, using `(< ... >)` for the generic parameter list (e.g. `List(<int>) list;`).
+14. Interface types, `any*` types which allows dynamic invocation of methods.

 ### Changed